pragnakalpdev54/Junior-Training/docs/LEVEL_3_ADVANCED.md

 Build APIs with nested, related data and business logic.
 Master model relationships, nested serializers, query optimization, and background tasks.
 By the end of this level, you'll be able to build complex, efficient APIs.

+## Note on Examples

+This guide uses **two different API examples** to demonstrate different relationship patterns and advanced concepts:

+- **Blog API (Post/Comment/Tag)**: Used in concept explanations and the main step-by-step section to demonstrate:
+  - Complex relationships (ForeignKey, ManyToMany)
+  - Nested serializers with multiple related models
+  - Query optimization across relationships
+  - Real-world content management patterns

+- **Enhanced Task API**: Used in a separate step-by-step section to show:
+  - How to extend the Task API from Level 2 with relationships
+  - Adding categories, priorities, and assigned users
+  - Building on previous knowledge incrementally
+  - Practical task management features

+**Why two examples?**
+- **Blog API** is ideal for demonstrating complex relationships (posts have comments, tags, authors)
+- **Enhanced Task API** builds on Level 2's Task API, showing progression
+- Different examples help you understand patterns that apply to any model
+- You can apply all concepts to your own projects (Task, Book, Product, Post, etc.)

 ## Table of Contents

 1. [Model Relationships](#model-relationships)